 "You are the expert on your own life.
 Therapy is about creating the conditions for you to access that wisdom."

-My work is grounded in the belief that people have an innate capacity for growth and self-healing.
-Given the right conditions — safety, honesty, genuine connection — people tend to find their own way forward.
+My work is grounded in the belief that people know themselves better than anyone else.
+Given the right space, safety and honesty, people tend to find their own way forward.

 This means I don't position myself as the expert who has the answers.
 Instead, I work alongside you, bringing curiosity, warmth, and an honest presence.
 You set the pace.
 You decide what to explore.